arusnmi/Drunk_drowsy_monitor_atpempt_2/README.md

 # Plans for the future

-If i get time later, i will try to optmize the code so that
+If i get time later, i will try to optmize the code so that it runs smother